Karenz0105/Portfolio/setup.md

 # Setting Up a Personal Development Enviroment

 ## Aim

 Our aim is to set up a Personal Development Enviroment using Visual Studio.

 ## Downloading Enviroment

 To set up a Personal Development Enviroment, we first have to select an appropriate one to use.
-In this case we have choosen to use Visual Studio.
+In this case we have chosen to use Visual Studio.

 We will first have to download Visual Studio which we can get from the [Microsoft](https://www.microsoft.com/en-gb/) website.

 ![Microsoft Website](https://github.com/Karenz0105/Portfolio/blob/main/images/MicrosoftWebsite.png)

-From the Microsoft website we can click on the drop down menu that says "All Microsoft" and under the Developer & IT section there will be Visual Studio.
+From the Microsoft website we can click on the drop down menu that says 'All Microsoft' and under the 'Developer & IT' section there will be 'Visual Studio'.

-When that text is clicked on it will then open the Visual Studio page where you can download Visual Studio from.
+When you select 'Visual Studio', you will then be taken to the Visual Studio page where you will be able to download the program.

-Elsewise, you can just go to the [Visual Studio](https://visualstudio.microsoft.com) website.
+Elsewise, you can go to the [Visual Studio](https://visualstudio.microsoft.com) website.

-Within the Visual Studio page you can select from 3 versions to download.
+Within this page there will be 3 different versions of Visual Studio you can download.

 ![Visual Studio Download](https://github.com/Karenz0105/Portfolio/blob/main/images/VisualStudioMicrosoft.png)

-We want to just install Visual Studio, so the first one that shows.
+Download the version of Visual Studio that is just called 'Visual Studio'.
+(It should be the 1st option, it also includes a Windows logo.)

-When you hover over or click on the 'Download Visual Studio' there will be 3 versions that you can download.
+When you hover over or click on the 'Download Visual Studio' button there will be 3 versions that you can download.

 Select the appropriate version that you will need.
 In most cases the Community version will be fine.

 Your download will then begin or you will be prompted on where you would like to download the program.